ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

 rate-limit endpoint at most every ten primary requests, retain a reserve for concurrent workers and reporting, and wait for an authenticated reset only when it fits the remaining deadline.
 Both refs are rechecked after a wait before dispatch, and a POST is never repeated.
-Publication's repeated native checks share one 180-second deadline.
+The empty prior-run inventory, public repository check, ref checks, and dispatch reserve their quota together, so a quota wait cannot separate the inventory check from dispatch.
+Publication's repeated native checks and publication checkpoints share one 180-second deadline.
 Unavailable quota or malformed rate evidence stops verification without authorizing a PR.

+GitHub reads and writes are not atomic.
+An in-flight API call can outlast a checkpoint deadline, or concurrent changes can invalidate an already-created draft.
+Such cases report failure, not verified publication; a human may need to inspect the retained branch or draft.
+No automatic deletion or merging occurs.

 Structural admission and native success do not prove semantic equivalence or complete coverage.
 Dependency additions execute upstream code, and an unchanged